Buddhism in Japan: Since 1945

-Japanese Buddhist schools
+Schools

 Japanese Buddhism is very diverse with numerous independent schools and temple lineages (including the "old" Nara schools and the "new" Kamakura schools) that can be traced back to ancient and medieval Japan, as well as more recent Japanese New Religious movements and modern lay organizations.

-According to the religious statistics of 2021 by the Agency for Cultural Affairs of Japan, the religious corporation under the jurisdiction of the Ministry of Education, Culture, Sports, Science and Technology in Japan had 135 million believers, of which 47 million were Buddhists and most of them were believers of new schools of Buddhism which were established in the Kamakura period (1185－1333).
-The number of believers of each sect is approximately 22 million for the Jōdo Buddhism (Jōdo-shū, Jōdo Shinshū, Yuzu Nembutsu and Ji-shū), 11 million for the Nichiren Buddhism, 5.5 million for the Shingon Buddhism, 5.3 million for the Zen Buddhism (Rinzai, Sōtō and Ōbaku), 2.8 million for the Tendai Buddhism, and only about 700,000 for the old schools, which were established in the Nara period (710－794).
+According to the religious statistics of 2023 by the Agency for Cultural Affairs of Japan, the religious corporation under the jurisdiction of the Ministry of Education, Culture, Sports, Science and Technology in Japan had 129 million believers, of which 46 million were Buddhists and most of them were believers of new schools of Buddhism which were established in the Kamakura period (1185－1333).
+The number of believers of each sect is approximately 22 million for Pure Land Buddhism, 10 million for Nichiren Buddhism, 5.4 million for Shingon Buddhism, 5.2 million for Zen Buddhism, 2.8 million for Tendai Buddhism, and only about 700,000 for the old schools, which were established in the Nara period (710－794).

 An old saying regarding the schools of Buddhism in relation to the different classes is:

-Some of the major groups are outlined below.

-The Old Schools

-Six Nara Schools
+Nara Buddhism

 The Six Nara Schools are the oldest Buddhist schools in Japan.
-They are associated with the ancient capital of Nara, where they founded the famed "seven great temples of the southern capital" (Nanto Shichi Daiji 南都七大寺).
+These schools came to Japan from Korea and China during the late 6th and early 7th centuries.
+They are associated with the ancient capital of Heijō-kyō (present-day Nara), where they founded the famed "seven great temples of the southern capital" (Nanto Shichi Daiji 南都七大寺).